rassvetscript/Rassvet-Hover-Clipper/README.md

 Effective Date: September 7, 2025

 1. Introduction
-Hover Clipper is a Chrome Extension developed by [Your Name/Company].
+Hover Clipper is a Chrome Extension developed by Rassvet Script.
 This Privacy Policy explains how we handle user data.
 We do not collect, store, or share any personal information.

 2. Data Collection
 - Hover Clipper does not collect any personal or sensitive data, such as browsing history, emails, or identifiers.